aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridworkbooksettings/_index.md

 ```

-whether fully calculates every time when a calculation is triggered.
+Gets whether fully calculates every time when a calculation is triggered.

 **Returns:**
 boolean